Advice on How to Move to Canada

 With top-quality healthcare, a strong economy, and diverse culture, more and more expatriates and foreigners are making a permanent move to Canada.

 Canada is clean, friendly, and offers a better quality of life than many countries.

 But before you can make the move, you’ll have to follow the proper steps.
-Keep reading for everything you need to know about what expats have to do to move to Canada.
+Keep reading for everything you need to know about the ways to immigrate to Canada for expats and foreigners.

 1. Determine if You Are “Inadmissible”